josamcode/photographer-portfolio/README.md

-# Let's create the README.md file with the provided content.

-content = """

 # Photographer Portfolio Website

 This is a simple responsive photographer portfolio website.
 It showcases various photography projects and provides a smooth user experience with animation effects and scroll interactions.